-3.7.1.1.
+3.7.2.1.
 Proposals

 Before a thesis or capstone can be accepted, a proposal must be submitted to the chosen committee.
 The major professor and committee member(s) will review the proposal draft.
 The student may meet and discuss issues with the professor and committee.
-The committee members make a final decision as to whether the proposal is defendable and sign a cover sheet (signature page) available on the website (http://cnso.nova.edu/tools-resources/student-forms.html).
-The student must then submit a copy of the approved proposal and its signature page to the program office before registering for capstone or thesis credits.
+The committee members make a final decision as to whether the proposal is defendable.
+If the proposal is approved, the student can submit their proposal online through NSUWorks CNSO Proposal Review.
+From there, the student's committee members must log in and approve of the students proposal.
+After receiving approval from all committee members in NSUWorks, the program chair will review the proposal for approval.
+When the chair approves of the proposal, an email will automatically be generated alerting the student that their proposal has been accepted by the program office.

 The proposal is a demonstration by the student and the involved faculty that the student is indeed ready to produce a capstone/thesis that will allow graduation according to the standards of NSU Halmos College of Natural Sciences and Oceanography (HCNSO).
 This forms the basis of an understanding that the faculty involved (including the department chair, who has final signing authority) will allow graduation if the student produces a document with agreed-upon quality and content.
 To avoid unpleasant surprises and undue delays to a student's graduation, a proposal is only acceptable once it demonstrates, in all matters, that the student will indeed be able to produce the thesis/capstone and meet the high quality criteria required by the department.
 Fairness to student and committee as well as maintenance of academic integrity are the utmost concern here.
 A proposal will not be accepted if the style, presentation, and content are not to the quality as would be accepted in the capstone/thesis.
-This because it may give the student a wrong impression of what is acceptable as a capstone/thesis - leading ultimately to unnecessary delays at submission stage.
+This because it may give the student a wrong impression of what is acceptable as a capstone/thesis. - leading ultimately to unnecessary delays at submission stage.
 Therefore, the proposal should be seen as a "minicapstone/thesis" that is at the same stage the blue-print for the work that will be done in the capstone/thesis.
-Thinking about methods, familiarity with data that need to be analyzed, thorough knowledge of the literature, etc., are not to be delayed until the thesis writing-stage, but must have been brought to fruition already at proposal stage and the proposal will be evaluated as such.
-This is the only way that can assure full awareness of faculty and student of what content exactly is expected.
-A capstone/thesis proposal must therefore be as well thought out and perfect in format and style, and understanding of work-flow, as the capstone/thesis will be expected to be.